sotw/AlgorithmEveryday/README.md

 ## AlgorithmEveryday

-I share the equal love about C plus plus and Python3.
+I share equal love among C plus plus and Python3.
 I tend to use python3 as my first priority to solve problem.
 Because I need to make my algorithm quick enough to pass through the online test mechanism.
 But if I can't make my python3 code quick enough, I will go back to use C plusplus, I don't really care about online ranking.
 Make python3 quick enough is good challenge for me enough.

 You are welcome to discuss with me.

+Btw, after working in decade, I finnally realize algoritm and math is the core of problem.
+Well, it's true other topic is worthy to invest time.
+But alas. time is limited.

 S/N | Title | Comment | Python3 | C++
 ---|---|---|---|---